 You can connect the output of a block directly or indirectly (i.e., via other blocks) to its input, thereby, creating a loop.
 Loops can be very useful.
 For example, you can use loops to solve differential equations diagrammatically (see Model a Continuous System) or model feedback control systems.
 However, it is also possible to create loops that cannot be simulated.
 Common types of invalid loops include:

-Loops that create invalid function-call connections or an attempt to modify the input/output arguments of a function call (see Create a Function-Call Subsystem for a description of function-call subsystems)
+Loops that create invalid function-call connections or an attempt to modify the input/output arguments of a function call (see Function-Call Subsystems for a description of function-call subsystems)

 Self-triggering subsystems and loops containing non-latched

-triggered subsystems (see Create a Triggered Subsystem in the Using Simulink® documentation
+triggered subsystems (see Triggered Subsystems in the Using Simulink® documentation

 for a description of triggered subsystems and